 Two double bedrooms one with TV.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Gas central heating.
 Electric oven and gas hob, microwave, fridge, freezer, washing machine, dishwasher, 2 x TVs (one with basic Sky and two with Freeview), DVD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car with overflow car park 30 seconds walk.
 Bench at front of property.
-Two well-behaved pets welcome.
 Sorry, no smoking.
 Shop and pub 5 mins walk.

 The town of Bodmin has narrow streets, shops and pubs and is perfectly placed for exploring all that this fabulous holiday area has to offer.
 The outstanding surf, rugged cliffs and hidden coves of the north coast beaches and the quieter sands and river estuaries of the south coast are both 15 miles away while on the edge of town is the fascinating museum and haunting presence of the old Bodmin Jail.